-- Unit 1 Using Video Equipment & Manual Functions to Tell a Visual Story - identify parts and the various functions of a digital video camera. - use manual camera settings to adjust white balance, aperture, shutter speed and focus. - demonstrate responsible use of equipment. - demonstrate various compositional techniques, angles and camera movement using a digital video camcorder. - identify and complete the necessary steps in each of the 3 stages of production. - develop an idea for a short film and theme film which fits a three act story structure - create a detailed shot list of necessary shots to tell a visual suspense story. - use a digital video camcorder to capture desired footage. - use the basic functions of editing software to create a 2-5 minute short.

-• Unit 2--Editing: Using Digital editing software to Create a Short Film
+- Unit 1 Using Video Equipment & Manual Functions to Tell a Visual Story - \circ identify parts and the various functions of a digital video camera. - demonstrate various compositional techniques, angles and camera movement using a digital video camcorder. - identify and complete the necessary steps in each of the 3 stages of production. - develop an idea for a short film and theme film which fits a three act story structure - create a detailed shot list of necessary shots to tell a visual suspense story. - use a digital video camcorder to capture desired footage. - use the basic functions of editing software to create a 2-5 minute short. - Unit 2 Editing: Using Digital editing software to Create a Short Film - utilize the basic functions of Digital editing software Express editing software. - utilize appropriate transitions for desired effect (wipes, cuts, and fades).

-- utilize the basic functions of Digital editing software Final Cut Pro editing software.
-(Students can use Adobe Premiere Pro as well) - utilize appropriate transitions for desired effect (wipes, cuts, and fades). - demonstrate the differences between insert and assemble editing and know when to use each. - log footage and generate an edit decision list based on previewed footage. - create titles, lower thirds, and credits for inclusion in video projects. - export final projects to a compressed version for authoring. - adjust audio levels for desired effect. - Unit 3: Pre-Production: Story Development, Pitching, Screenwriting, Storyboarding & Production Planning - brainstorm story ideas with group members and assess the feasibility of accomplishing various story ideas. - develop story for a film short (2-5 minutes) which fits a three act story structure and includes a conflict and resolution. - write a treatment for a final film. - \circ pitch the story idea to the production crew (class). - create a detailed storyboard of necessary shots to be captured. - create a production calendar which included necessary talent, props and a shooting schedule. - Unit 4 Production: Shooting - use recording equipment (video and audio) to capture desired footage. - Wireless microphone (lapel microphones or handheld) - Boompole with shotgun microphone - Panasonic AG-AC30, Blackmagic 4k Camera - • utilize and revise production calendar (as needed) to accomplish the filming of a short film within a given timeframe.
+- demonstrate the differences between insert and assemble editing and know when to use each. - log footage and generate an edit decision list based on previewed footage. - create titles, lower thirds, and credits for inclusion in video projects. - export final projects to a compressed version for authoring. - adjust audio levels for desired effect. - Unit 3: Pre-Production: Story Development, Storyboarding & Production Planning - brainstorm story ideas with group members and assess the feasibility of accomplishing various story ideas. - develop story for a film short (2-5 minutes) which fits a three act story structure and includes a conflict and resolution. - write a treatment for a final film. - create a detailed shot list or storyboard of necessary shots to be captured. - create a production calendar which included necessary talent, props and a shooting schedule.

+• Unit 4 - Production: Shooting

+- use recording equipment (video and audio) to capture desired footage. - utilize and revise production calendar (as needed) to accomplish the filming of a short film within a given timeframe.

-- Using a shot list to help organize the filming: Scene, Shot, Type of Shot, Description, Duration, Best take + timecode - Unit 5 Post-Production: Editing, Distribution, Screening & Critiquing - log footage for best film takes. - import chosen footage into editing software. - use Digital editing software to edit footage. - • royalty free music and sound effects for the creation of a soundtrack. - create title sequences and credits. - • choose and insert transitions for a desired effect. - manually adjust audio levels. - • export final film into a compressed file - Students receive teacher feedback on their film's first cut and are able to make a final cut before submitting
+• Unit 5 - Post-Production: Editing, Distribution, Screening & Critiquing

+- log footage for best film takes. - import chosen footage into editing software. - use Digital editing software to edit footage. - import royalty free music and sound effects for the creation of a soundtrack. - create title sequences and credits. - choose and insert transitions for a desired effect. - manually adjust audio levels. - export final film into a compressed file. - design the final film (complete with titles, buttons and still frame graphics).
-Video Production Standards (2018)

-Connecticut Core Standards
+Video Production Standards (2018) Connecticut Core Standards